Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-In a PK study of youth aged 13 to 23 years receiving rilpivirine,1 rilpivirine exposure was comparable to the results from PAINT in patients receiving 25-mg doses rilpivirine without DRV/r and substantially higher in those receiving 25-mg doses rilpivirine with DRV/r (AUC = 6,740 ng•h/mL).
-No dose adjustments are currently recommended for adults when rilpivirine is used with DRV/r , where a similar two- to three-fold increase in rilpivirine exposure has been reported.2
+In a PK study of youth aged 13 years to 23 years who received rilpivirine,1 rilpivirine exposure was comparable to the results from PAINT in patients who received 25-mg doses of rilpivirine without DRV/r and substantially higher in those who received 25-mg doses of rilpivirine with DRV/r (area under the curve = 6,740 ng•h/mL).
+No dose adjustments are currently recommended for adults when rilpivirine is used with DRV/r , where a similar two-fold to three-fold increase in rilpivirine exposure has been reported.2

-Rilpivirine has been reported to have fewer CNS adverse effects and has been promoted as a replacement ARV for some patients who experience CNS effects while receiving efavirenz.
-However, there has been concern that prolonged efavirenz half-life might have an impact on rilpivirine levels after a drug switch.
-A Thai study evaluated 20 Thai adolescents 4 weeks after switching from efavirenz to rilpivirine.
+Rilpivirine has been reported to have fewer CNS AEs than efavirenz, and it has been promoted as a replacement ARV drug for some patients who experience CNS effects while receiving efavirenz.
+However, there has been concern that the prolonged half-life of efavirenz might result in residual drug levels that could have an impact on rilpivirine levels.
+A Thai study evaluated 20 Thai adolescents 4 weeks after they switched from efavirenz to rilpivirine.
 The PK parameters of rilpivirine in this study population were comparable with those in previous pediatric (PAINT) and adult (ECHO/THRIVE) PK substudies.
-No virologic failure was detected at 12 or 24 weeks and no patients discontinued rilpivirine because of adverse effects.13
+No virologic failure was detected at 12 or 24 weeks and no patients discontinued rilpivirine because of AEs.13

 Simplification of Treatment

-Dolutegravir/rilpivirine (Juluca) is a fixed-dose combination tablet that contains dolutegravir 50 mg and rilpivirine 25 mg.
+Dolutegravir/rilpivirine (Juluca) is an FDC tablet that contains dolutegravir 50 mg and rilpivirine 25 mg.
 The recently reported results from two trials in adults (SWORD-1 and SWORD-2) support FDA approval of dolutegravir/rilpivirine as a complete regimen for treatment simplification or maintenance therapy in selected patients.
-The two identical SWORD trials enrolled 1,024 patients with suppressed viral replication who had been on stable ART for at least 6 months and had no history of treatment failure or evidence of resistance mutations to dolutegravir or rilpirivine.
+The two identical SWORD trials enrolled 1,024 patients with suppressed viral replication who had been on stable ART for at least 6 months and had no history of treatment failure or evidence of resistance mutations that are associated with dolutegravir or rilpivirine.
 The participants were randomized to receive dolutegravir/rilpivirine or to continue their suppressive ARV regimen.
-After 48 weeks of treatment, 95% of patients in both arms maintained HIV RNA <50 copies/mL.14 More adverse events (AEs) were reported and more AEs led to discontinuation in the dolutegravir/rilpivirine arm.
+After 48 weeks of treatment, 95% of patients in both arms maintained HIV RNA <50 copies/mL.14 More AEs were reported and more AEs led to discontinuation in the dolutegravir/rilpivirine arm.
 In a subgroup of SWORD study patients whose original ARV regimen contained tenofovir disoproxil fumarate, small but statistically significant increases in hip and spine bone mineral density were observed.15 Although dolutegravir/rilpivirine as Juluca is not approved for use in adolescents, the doses of both dolutegravir and rilpivirine in Juluca are approved for use in adolescents as single drugs.
-The Panel usually endorses adult formulations for use in adolescents, and this product may be appropriate for certain adolescents.
-However, because the strategy of treatment simplification has not been evaluated in adolescents who may have difficulties adhering to therapy, the Panel does not currently recommend the use of Juluca for adolescents and children until more data are available.
+This product may be appropriate for certain adolescents; however, because the strategy of treatment simplification has not been evaluated in adolescents who may have difficulties adhering to therapy, the Panel does not currently recommend the use of Juluca for adolescents and children until more data are available.

 Long-Acting, Injectable Rilpivirine

-Currently, a long-acting, injectable formulation of rilpivirine is under development as a treatment for adult patients (in combination with a cabotegravir long-acting injectable).16 An IMPAACT study of the same regimen in adolescents is expected to begin enrolling participants in early 2018.
+Currently, a long-acting, injectable formulation of rilpivirine is under development as a treatment for adult patients (to be given concurrently with a cabotegravir long-acting injectable).16-18 An IMPAACT study of the same regimen in adolescents is expected to begin enrolling participants in 2019.

-In the PAINT study, the observed AEs were similar to those reported in adults (e.g., somnolence, nausea, vomiting, abdominal pain, dizziness, and headache).
-The incidence of depressive disorders was 19.4% (7/36 participants) compared to 9% in the Phase 3 trials in adults.
-The incidence of Grades 3 and 4 depressive disorders was 5.6% (2/36 participants).2
+In the PAINT study, the observed AEs were similar to those reported in adults (e.g., somnolence, nausea, vomiting, abdominal pain, dizziness, headache).
+The incidence of depressive disorders was 19.4% (seven of 36 participants) compared to 9% in the Phase 3 trials in adults.
+The incidence of Grades 3 and 4 depressive disorders was 5.6% (two of 36 participants).2

 Six out of 30 adolescents (20%) with a normal adrenocotropic hormone stimulation test at baseline developed an abnormal test during the trial.
 There were no serious AEs, deaths, or treatment discontinuations attributed to adrenal insufficiency.
 The clinical significance of abnormal adrenocotropic hormone stimulation tests is not known, but this finding warrants further evaluation.2